 The Department rents its facilities through operating lease agreements with the Puerto Rico Public Building Authority (PRPBA), an instrumentality of the Commonwealth of Puerto Rico, and with other private entities.
-Rent paid to private entities during the fiscal year ended June 30, 2018, under these lease agreements amounted to approximately \$1,979,014.
 The rental agreements and payments to the PRPBA are controlled by the Puerto Rico Office of Management and Budget.
-Accordingly, information about payments for rent and future minimum operating leases were not available.